About Our Certificated Opportunities

 School counselors work collaboratively with school staff, parents, and the community to encourage student growth.
 They work to address academic, social, and emotional development.
 They advocate for students through partnerships with the student, families, fellow educators, and the community.

-School nurses are registered nurses who support student learning and promote health and wellness for our schools.
+School nurses are registered nurses with a special services educator certificate.
+They support student learning and promote health and wellness for our schools.
 These professionals provide nursing services including: screenings, treatments, medication, diabetes and seizure management, health counseling, connection with community providers, health promotion, and injury and disease prevention education.
 School nurses actively assist in identifying students with disabilities and participate on multidisciplinary educational teams.
 They interpret each student’s health history and develop plans for those with health needs.
 Per contract, school nurses who obtain an NBCSN certificate will receive a $2,000 bonus each school year that the certificate is valid.

 Principals serve as the educational leader and primary administrator of our elementary, middle, high, and alternative schools.
 They implement district, state, and federal policies and procedures to ensure that all students receive an education that exceeds standards in a safe environment.
 Principals collaborate with administration to lead and mentor all members of the school staff.
 Such positions entail responsibilities for planning, curriculum development, program evaluation, extracurricular activities, personnel management, financial management, emergency procedures, resource scheduling, and facilities operations.